tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 the Attester MUST drop the token and respond to the client with an HTTP 400 status.
 If there is not an error, the Anonymous Issuer Origin ID is stored alongside the state for the Anonymous Origin ID.

+The Attester also extracts the "Sec-Token-Limit" header, and compares the limit against the previous count of accesses for this Client for the Anonymous Origin ID.
+If the count is greater than or equal to the limit, the Attester drops the token and responds to the client with an HTTP 429 (Too Many Requests) error.

 For all other cases, the Attester forwards all HTTP responses unmodified to the Client as the response to the original request for this issuance.